klux21/callback_printf/README.txt

 as expected.
-I guess that every programmer who really likes C hates the trouble with printf like functions and even more the problems and the difficulties if he want to use the argument format for own output functions or wants to add extensions to that format.
+I guess that every programmer who really likes C hates the trouble with printf like functions and even more the problems and the difficulties if he want to use the argument format for own output functions or wants own extensions of the format.
 If it comes to me it was always a wish of me to get rid of all this trouble and the portability issues that most programmers are struggling with.
 And I did want to add some extra length specifiers for using arguments of type